16 Dec, 2021

 Steps To Take Before a Separation

-So here is how to buy someone out of the house, step by step.
+So here is how to buy someone out of a mortgage, step by step.

 Step 1: Make Sure The Relationship Is Really Over

-The asset division process is long and gruelling.
+The asset division process is long and grueling.
 So delay the launch until you are certain the decision to terminate the marriage is final, and there’s no turning back.

 Step 2: Negotiate The Separation Agreement